Automattic/wp-calypso/client/blocks/category-pill-navigation/README.md

 ```
 {
-	name: string; // Acts as an `id` and is primarily used for highlighting the active item.
+	name: string; // Acts as an `id` and is primarily used for highlighting the active item
-	label?: string; // The text displayed on the link.
+	label?: string; // The text displayed on the link
-	link: string; // The URL that the link points to.
+	link: string; // The URL that the link points to
 }[]
 ```